parallelvirtualcluster/pvc/docs/about.md

 ### API client

 The HTTP API client is a more advanced interface to the PVC cluster, suitable for creating custom interfaces for PVC and providing better access control than the CLI.
 It is a Python 3 Flask application which also interfaces directly with the Zookeper cluster, and provides services on port 7370 by default.
 The API features a basic, key-based authentication mechanism to prevent unauthorized access, though this is optional, and can also provide HTTPS support if required for maximum security over public networks.
-With the exception of cluster initialization, the API can perform all functions that the CLI client can using a similar syntax and layout.
-Requests return JSON, and POST requests generally expect HTTP form responses.
+With the exception of cluster initialization, the API can perform all functions that the CLI client can using a RESTful layout.
+Requests return JSON, and POST requests expect HTTP form bodies.

 Further information about the API client architecture can be found at the [API client architecture page](/architecture/api).